Changissnz/nu_merchant_principal/README.md

 the image and values of their pride.
 Those that lust after power may obtain power.
 And the gluttonous that crave power, similar to the cravings for food, may also have their desires fulfilled.
-Defining pride may be difficult, but when pride is coupled together with other concepts, each coupling forming a category of their own, there paves the way for more clarity.
+Drawing a direct connection between pride and power is with challenge, but when pride is coupled together with other concepts, each coupling forming a category of their own, there paves the way for more clarity.
 - Pride and honor: more steadfast.
 - Pride and lust: more instinctive and passionate.
 - Pride and vanity: more hubristic.